Stunning coastal views and native bush make the Queen Charlotte Track a uniquely Marlborough walking and biking experience.

 Day 3, Camp Bay > Torea, 23km

 You’ll need a big breakfast and an early start for this longest day on the track.
 From the top of the ridge you will be well rewarded with magnificent panoramas of both Queen Charlotte and Kenepuru Sounds.
 Enjoy the views at the several viewpoints and campsites along the way.
 Make sure you’ve got your Track Pass from here on as you’ll start passing through sections of private land today.
 This fee contributes to track maintenance, enhancement and access.
+Along the way, take a short side track to Eatwell's Lookout, the ultimate Marlborough Sounds selfie spot - the views from the signposted lookout are absolutely worth the climb.

 Day 4, Torea > Anakiwa, 20km